Ruchi0903/Task-Manager-API/README.md

 4. All /api/tasks routes are now protected

 # Task CRUD Features:
-1. createTask - create tasks
+1. createTask: create tasks
-2. getTasks- get user's tasks
+2. getTasks: get user's tasks
-3. updateTask - update task (by owner only)
+3. updateTask: update task (by owner only)
-4. deleteTask - delete task (by owner only)
+4. deleteTask: delete task (by owner only)
-All task routes are protected via JWT.
+5. All task routes are protected via JWT.